zeemkr/ncpen/README.md

 # ncpen

 `ncpen` package fits the generalized linear models with various nonconvex penalties.
-A unified algorithm is implemented in `ncpen` based on the convex concave procedure or difference convex algorithm and the algorithm can be applied to most of the existing nonconvex penalties.
+A unified algorithm is implemented based on the convex concave procedure and the algorithm can be applied to most of the existing nonconvex penalties.
-The available penalties in the pacakge are the least absolute shrinkage and selection operator(LASSO), smoothly clipped absolute deviation (SCAD), minimax concave penalty (MCP), truncated *l*1-penalty (TLP), clipped LASSO (CLASSO), sparse bridge (SRIDGE), modified bridge (MBRIDGE), and modified log (MLOG) penalties.
+The algorithm also supports convex penalty: least absolute shrinkage and selection operator (LASSO).
+Supported nonconvex penalties include smoothly clipped absolute deviation (SCAD), minimax concave penalty (MCP), truncated LASSO penalty (TLP), clipped LASSO (CLASSO), sparse ridge (SRIDGE), modified bridge (MBRIDGE) and modified log (MLOG).
 This package accepts a design matrix **X** and vector of responses **y**, and produces the regularization path over a grid of values for the tuning parameter lambda.
 Also provides user-friendly processes for plotting, selecting tuning parameters using cross-validation or generalized information criterion (GIC),